-Offer to take a group picture Now, most people welcome this, but there have been some who look at you like you are Cruella de Vil.
+Now, most people welcome this, but there have been some who look at you like you are Cruella de Vil.
 I am assuming it is because they fear you will run with their camera?
-While there are some really bad people out there, most people at Walt Disney World paid big bucks to be there and are just trying to be respectful by offering you the same respect they would hope someone would give to them.
+While there are some really bad people out there, most people at Walt Disney World paid big bucks to be there.
+They are just trying to be respectful by offering you the same respect they would hope someone would give to them.

-Walk up to the open or shorter line cash register at a quick-service restaurant: Tempers fly high with this one, because many are already tired from hours of walking and playing, plus they are HUNGRY!!
-That is the main ingredient for a recipe to disaster.
-Most first-time Disney guests do not know that each cast member at a register takes orders on both sides of them.
-They take turns between each side of them to keep the lines going.
-Every moment is precious when you are talking about those crowds when they are HUNGRY!!
 The cast member is not obligated to tell people to go to the empty side.
-If they did, that could cause tenser moments if people from other lines jumped over, they feel the cast member told the wrong people about the empty line, blah, blah, blah.
+If they did, that could cause more tense moments if people from other lines jumped over.
+They would feel the cast member told the wrong people about the empty line, blah, blah, blah.
 Pay attention to your surroundings and not just your growling stomach.
 Or, (here is the million dollar answer), ask someone!
 If you see a shorter line or no line and walk over, that is ok!
 Just be prepared for the dirty looks from those who are in line 10-15 people long.
 You snooze you lose.

 If you are the person who gets aggravated by one or all of the above, maybe taking up Yoga or drink less caffeine before you go to Walt Disney World is in order.
 Being at the most popular location on earth takes patience, respect, common sense and the ability to look at every situation from others’ shoes.
 No one is a mind reader and not everyone is out to embarrass you, steal from you or ruin your vacation.